 Remember; nobody can require you to take a deal or go to trial, not your attorney, not even the judge.

 If a plea agreement cannot be made at pre-trial then we stand ready to give the best defense possible at any jury or bench trial.
 This would include a specifically tailored strategy that is built for your case.
 The prosecution’s case will be confronted and examined from every possible angle.
 Our criminal attorneys are trial tested and understand that the key to success is to treat each case as unique as the individuals that are accused.
 Each case will take its own path towards its resolution as we build your defense together.
 We understand the gravity of all accusations and will work as a team to successfully make it through this stressful chapter of your life.Aggressive Representation in All Criminal Defense Matters

 Our attorneys defend a wide variety of criminal cases in the Grand Rapids area, the most common charges defended include:

 - Criminal Sexual Conduct

 - Other sex crime charges

 - Drug possession

 - Driving while license suspended

-The 17th Circuit Court handles all felony cases arising out of Grand Rapids and elsewhere in Kent County.
-The court is staffed by several judges, including Judge Mark A. Trusock, Judge Terence J. Ackert, Judge Curt A. Benson, Judge Paul J. Denenfeld, Judge Christina M. Elmore, Judge Kathleen A. Feeney, Judge Patricia D. Gardner, Judge G. Patrick Hillary, Judge Deborah L. McNabb, Judge George J. Quist, Judge J. Joseph Rossi, Judge Paul J. Sullivan, Judge Christopher P. Yates, and Judge Daniel V. Zemaitis.
+- 17th Circuit Court: Located at 180 Ottawa Ave.
+NW, Grand Rapids, MI 49503, all felony cases that arise in Kent County end up here if there is probable cause shown that a crime has been committed and that the defendant is the perpetrator.
+The court can be reached at (616) 632-5220 and has fourteen Judges: Mark A. Trusock, Terence J. Ackert, Curt A. Benson, Paul J. Denenfeld, Christina Elmore, Kathleen A. Feeney, Patricia D. Gardner, G. Patrick Hillary, Deborah L. McNabb, George J. Quist, J. Joseph Rossi, Paul J. Sullivan, Christopher P. Yates and Daniel V. Zemaitis.